 - 1. On request, students have the right to inspect their marked work during a period of at least six weeks after the results of a written examination have been made known. - 2.
-Within the timeframe stipulated in Article 4.18.1, any person may request that they be allowed to peruse the examination paper as well as the assessment norms and criteria. - 3.
+Within the time period stipulated in Article 4.18.1, any person may request that they be allowed to peruse the examination paper as well as the assessment norms and criteria. - 3.
 The examiner can determine that inspection or perusal of examination papers will take place at a certain place and at a certain time.
-If the person concerned can show that they were prevented by force majeure from attending at the indicated place and time, they will be offered another opportunity, if possible within the period stated in Article 4.18.1.
+If the student concerned can show that they were prevented by force majeure from attending at the indicated places and times, they will be offered another opportunity, if possible within the period stated in Article 4.11.1.